mayconfmelo/transl/docs/example/main.typ

 == Translating ocurrencies within text
 // #show rule automatically translates the all ocurrencies of given expressions

-#show: transl.with("hot", "passionate", "passion", to: "es")
+#show: transl.with("hot", "passionate", "passion")

 The Spanish word "hot" is quite interesting; it has the same meaning as in
-English: to be warm --- boiling, even ---, but hot has a kind of spicyness to it that cannot be well explained.
-Hispanic peoples are often called hot because of their passion --- in fact, a synonym for to possess passion is "passionate" (burning, fiery).
-Interestingly, in Portuguese there is no word similar to hot; the word "caloroso" is the literal translation (to be warm) but has a different meaning of amiability or excitement.
+English: to be warm --- boiling, even ---, but hot has a kind of spicy undertone to it that cannot be easily explained.
+Hispanics are often called hot because of their "passion" --- in fact, a synonym for possessing passion is "passionate" (burning, fiery).
+Curiously, in Portuguese there isn't a word similar to "hot"; the word "caloroso" is the literal translation (to be warm) but has a different meaning of amiability or excitement.

-In this text the words hot, passionate, and passion were automatically translated.
+In this text the words "hot", "passionate", and "passion" have been automatically translated.

 === Use identifier expression